atom-dispencer/CodenameTeabag/docs/index.md

     allowfullscreen
 ></iframe>

 *Did you watch it?
-Good.*
+I'll wait...*

+Tutorial-hell is where you end up if all you do is blindly copy-paste from tutorials:
+    you never learn or become independent.
+A sure-fire way to get there is by not listening to people who try to help you 🤨...
+    ***Did you watch that Short??***

-This is not a generic tutorial, which is why I call it a guide instead.
+This is not a tutorial, it's a *guide* for avoiding or escaping tutorial-hell.
-I am going to arm you with the skills you need to "escape tutorial-hell" - a state where you spend all
-    your time copying from tutorials without truly learning In tutorial-hell, you are unable to write anything original because the tutorials have not taught you to do more than blindly copy.

-**Copying is not learning.
-To learn, you must practise.**
+For that, you need skills which a standard *tutorial* won't teach you, namely how to
+    think-through problems and find help when things go wrong...

+Say this after me: ***"I will not copy and paste in Codename: TEABAG"***...
+Coz it ain't gonna help you.
+If you copy-paste the answer, you won't learn: learning takes practise.

 *Together* in this *guide*, we will build a **T**ext-**B**ased **A**dventure **G**ame, just like I did
     back-in-the-day, but I'm also going to show you how to think for yourself and get help on your own.